 Although it looks somewhat like rice, orzo is actually a small sized pasta.
 Whole wheat or gluten free orzo is available and can be substituted if you wish.
 Because it’s a small pasta, orzo is quick cooking and works well for pasta salads.

 In some recipes, rice could be substituted for orzo.
 It would be just fine in lemon chicken orzo soup or easy meatball soup with orzo.
 Remember that rice will take a bit longer to cook.

 However, rice tends to be stickier, making it less desirable for most salads.
 Rice will absorb a lot of dressing, too, so you’d have to make additional dressing.
 If you’re looking for a gluten-free alternative, I would choose cauliflower rice.

 Make It Your Own

-- Don’t care for shrimp?
-Make this salad with chicken instead; try poached chicken or oven roasted chicken breasts.
+- Sub in chicken for the shrimp.
+Try poached chicken or oven roasted chicken breasts.
 Grilled chicken that has been marinated with Italian dressing marinade is a great add-in.

 - Substitute store bought Greek salad dressing for the homemade vinaigrette, or another dressing of your choice.

 If you like to meal prep, you’ll be happy to know that components of the salad can be prepped up to a day ahead and stored separately in the refrigerator until you’re ready to combine them and serve the salad.
 The veggies can be chopped, the vinaigrette prepared, and the shrimp and orzo can be cooked.